 Do you dread or look forward to scheduled parent/teacher conferences and other community events throughout the school year?
-Whether you like them or not they are necessary and can become the catalyst to change, inspire, and even affect a child’s life more than you may ever realize.
+Whether you like them or not they are necessary and can become the catalyst to change, inspire, and even affect a child’s life more than you realize.

 The easiest conferences are usually those involving students who are doing well in your classroom.
 The conferences you may look forward to are most likely related to the students who need the parental or guardian involvement the most, but they show little interest in the process or their child’s educational needs.
 It can become frustrating for you, but more so for the students who are feeling left out due to an uninvolved parent.
 What should you do?